 - Lister Clinic in London.

-- Ryan, Dr. Eddy at Toronto West Fertility Associates in Toronto, Canada.
+- Ryan, Dr. Edward at Toronto West Fertility Associates in Toronto, Canada.

-- Soliman, Dr. Samuel at NewLife Fertility Centre in Brampton and Mississauga, Ontario, Canada.
+- Soliman, Dr. Samuel at NewLife Fertility Centre in Brampton, Mississauga, Woodbridge, Burlington, Richmond Hill and Milton in Ontario, Canada.